What Is The Theory Of Water Memory?

 The other tenet of homeopathy refers to the dosage of the natural substance.
 This law stipulates that the lower the dose of the medication, the stronger its effectiveness.
 Homeopathic products are often diluted to the point that there are no detectable molecules of the original substance in the "medicine."

 There is an element of truth to the idea of building up immunity by being exposed to tiny amounts (such as vaccines), but homeopathy takes a different approach.
-For example, if you are treating allergies, homeopathy may use common allergens in its formulae, such as red onions, bee venom, or poison ivy.
+For example, if you are treating allergies, homeopathy may use common allergens in its formula, such as red onions, bee venom, or poison ivy.
 Following the law of minimum dose, homeopathic practitioners believe that the lower the doses, the more effective the immune response.
 These doses are so tiny that the substance might not be present in the final product.
 In these cases, water memory is used.
-Homeopathic experts may believe that the water still has the memory of the substance and that you can use that to treat your ailments.
+Homeopathic experts may believe that the water still has the memory of the substance and that you can use it to treat your ailments.

 Does homeopathy work?